Martin O'Hagan

-While Wright was killed in prison in 1997, threats continued to be made against O'Hagan by members of the new Loyalist Volunteer Force (LVF), which Wright had founded.
-On 28 September 2001, while walking home from the pub with his wife, O'Hagan was shot from a moving car and died at the scene.
-The chief suspects were members of the LVF, but no one has yet been sentenced for the crime.
-Trials were held against five men in the late 2000s and early 2010s, but the cases soon collapsed and one suspect was dismissed as a witness.
-Security forces have been accused of covering for O'Hagan's murderers, with accusations of direct police involvement in the killing.
-O'Hagan was the only journalist killed while working during The Troubles, and the last killed in the United Kingdom before the death of Lyra McKee in 2019.
+After Wright was killed in prison by the INLA in 1997, threats continued to be made against O'Hagan's life by members of the new Loyalist Volunteer Force (LVF), a terrorist organization of dissident Loyalists which Wright had founded to violently resist the Northern Ireland Peace Process.
+On 28 September 2001, while walking home from a pub with his wife, O'Hagan was shot from a moving car and died at the scene.
+The prime suspects remain members of the LVF, but no one, to date, has been convicted of committing the crime.
+Criminal prosecution of five LVF members was attempted in the late 2000s and early 2010s, but the case for the Crown collapsed after one defendant, who had turned supergrass, was ruled to be an unreliable witness.
+British security forces have repeatedly been accused of hindering prosecution of O'Hagan's murderers.
+Further accusations of a criminal conspiracy between Royal Ulster Constabulary officers and the LVF in O'Hagan's assassination have also been made by his fellow journalists.
+O'Hagan was one of only two journalists killed while working during The Troubles, the other being Phillip Geddes who was murdered by the IRA in 1983.
+He was also the last journalist to be killed in the United Kingdom before the murder of Lyra McKee by the IRA in 2019.

 Early life and family

-O'Hagan was born in Lurgan in the north-east of County Armagh in 1950, the oldest of six children.
+Owen Martin O'Hagan was born on 23 June 1950 in Lurgan in the north-east of County Armagh, the oldest of six children.
 Both his parents were from Lurgan, but O'Hagan spent a large period of his childhood in British military bases across West Germany due to his father's career with the British Army.
 His grandfather had also served in the military, being evacuated from Dunkirk.
 When O'Hagan was four his family returned to Lurgan, where he attended school and his father ran a television repair shop.
 Following his O Levels, he left education and began working at his father's shop.
 His parents soon separated, and his father left for London.

 His family had a history of Irish republicanism: his uncle was J. B. O'Hagan, who escaped from Mountjoy Prison in 1973, and his cousin was Sinn Féin politician Dara O'Hagan.
 The family were Catholic.
 His brother, Rory O'Hagan, was convicted in the 1970s after an Official Irish Republican Army (Official IRA) shootout with the Gardaí in County Cork.